The best place for a wireless router

 Be aware of the effect of common electronic items within the home when setting up your home broadband.
 Cordless phones, baby monitors and other devices that use radio signals to communicate are especially problematic, as these devices will crowd the channel and compete with your broadband connection.

-7. Don't place it on the floor
+7. Do not place it on the floor

 Placing a router on the floor can dampen its performance, as the device is sending out signals that are immediately absorbed by the ground.
 Try elevating your router and placing it on a sideboard or shelf to achieve more comprehensive coverage.